My Sister Thinks She Is a Fairy Princess

 - I have a white Sunday hat with a yellow ribbon (same as mine)

 You get the picture.
 Because she was older, I assumed she must be smarter; that she always knew something I didn't.
 So, I believed that somehow, even though we were wearing exactly the same thing, she must really look like a fairy princess and I just looked ordinary.
 You see, I am the poster child for "GULLIBLE."

 My sister and I, and eventually our little sister Jamey, often played house.
 Chris would be the mom, Jamey would be the little girl, and I would be the dad, brother, and many times the dog.
 I was so envious that they got to be females.
-But being the dog, I decided, had it's advantages.
+But being the dog had its advantages.
 While Mom Chris was dressing her daughter (Jamey) to look like a fairy princess, I was sniffing around their feet and whimpering like a neglected puppy.
 Chris would wave a hand at me and say "Shoo!"
 I'd crawl away and come right back around and start jumping on their legs panting playfully.
 "I told you to scram," she'd say, and wave me away again.
 I'd come around for the third time and start leaping and barking...and barking...and barking.

 After she would berate me, she'd say, "Why don't you be Jamey's sister."
 AHA!
 Victory.
 Just so she wouldn't figure me out, I'd say, "Oh, do I have to?
 I like being the dog."
 And there was some truth to that.
 It was the one time I could manipulate and annoy her deliberately and get promoted instead of demoted.